o42a/o42a-doc/contents/docs/sentences/locals.md

 Free Documentation License".
 -->

-Locals are named expressions existing during the value evaluation only.
+Locals are named expressions existing during the object value evaluation only.

 A local can be declared similarly to a field: